Edgar-Donk/frothy-brew/docs/colour_picker/starting_hsv.rst

 If we were being pedantic our upper limits would be 359 and 99, rather than 360 and 100.

-Using the conversions, as found in colorsys, we need only convert the start and finish values into rgb using it as before to make the gradient.
+Using the conversions, as found in colorsys, only the converted start and finish values are required to make the gradient in rgb.
-That means we do not need to do intermediate conversions from hsv to hash.
+That means intermediate values need not be converted from hsv to hash.
-The conversions are made with normalised values (0 to 1) therefore it would be useful to include normalisation and denormalisation at the input and output.
+The conversions are made with normalised values (0 to 1) therefore it is useful to include normalisation and denormalisation at the input and output in our function.

 Working with the Validation
 ---------------------------

-When working with spinbox entry areas we have a similar situation to just a plain entry, but when these are linked to tk variables additional constraints are created.
+When working with spinbox entry areas there is a similar situation to just plain entry, but when these are linked to tk variables additional constraints are created.
 Firstly even though we can have an empty entry that continues to validate, the tk variable will raise an error if we are using an IntVar or